HBM/jet/index.md

 ### add

 Use the __add__ message for adding States or Methods to the Daemon.
+The Daemon will route all set/call messages to the Peer, changing the method to the respective path.

 ```javascript
 // add a simple state